-This example shows each row of each column being mapped to an element in a Crimson array, allowing the result data to be easily accessed by the rest of the Crimson database...
+The following example shows each row of each column being mapped to an element in a Crimson array, allowing the result data to be easily accessed by the rest of the Crimson 3.1 database:

-Using IEC-61131
+Chapter 17 Using IEC-61131

-The Control category of the database is used to create and manage programs written in one of the four IEC-61131 languages supported by Crimson.
+The Control category of the database is used to create and manage programs written in one of the four IEC-61131 languages supported by Crimson 3.1.
 (Sequential Function Charts are not currently supported.)
 These programs can be executed periodically to perform control-based activities related to the I/O connected to the device as plug-in expansion modules or via communications links.
 Programs may use their own local variables, while global variables can be used to store shared information.
 A wide variety of system functions are provided, allowing rich control solutions to be created within your Crimson device.